Gene therapy could free kids from lifelong blood transfusions

 Summary

-This early-stage trial tests a gene therapy called APR-2020 in children and teens with a specific type of Diamond-Blackfan anemia (DBA).
-The treatment uses the patient's own blood stem cells, modified to correct the genetic defect, and given as a one-time infusion.
-The goal is to see if it is safe and can reduce or eliminate the need for regular blood transfusions.
-Only 4 participants aged 2 to 18 are being enrolled.
+This early-stage trial tests a one-time gene therapy called APR-2020 in 4 children with a severe form of Diamond-Blackfan anemia.
+The treatment uses the child's own blood stem cells, modified to correct the genetic defect, and given back as an infusion.
+The goal is to see if it is safe and can reduce or end the need for regular blood transfusions.

 Disclaimer